mhannum72/mylunch/README.md

 todo
 ====

+* The grid-nav bar is not required ..
+I will need something to hold the 'range-navigator' .. maybe this will become the ranged navigator.

 * What would be cool: the hover behavior for the hamburger could be to display (nicely) some 'new meal' text.
 The 'title' business isn't that great.
   Another possibility: I could just make it smaller, and have 'new meal' written under it.

-* Make the arrow-keys push the grid-nav buttons..

-* Next/Prev icons at the bottom are dumb - move these to the grid page itself, and use the same shape that I used for the carousel.
-Make sure to keep it abstract to keep things interesting.

-* The grid-nav bar is not required ..
-I will need something to hold the 'range-navigator' .. maybe this will become the ranged navigator.

 * Change the carousel and the picturegrid to take an icon-image for the nomeal case.